tzverg/AR-GPS-Location-Free/README.md

 # AR-GPS-Location-Free
 For those who do not have the means to purchase the plugin AR + GPS Location from the asset store.
-After all, the new year is 2021, so the old pirate gives you this gift.
-Version 3.5.3 - December 02, 2020

 Don't forget to install AR Foundation!

 New Version
 Previous Version 3.5.5: https://github.com/ARtronClassicStudio/AR-GPS-Location-Free/releases/tag/3.5.5
+Previous Version 3.5.3: